-Kamisuwa holds a firework display almost every evening from mid-July until September at its Lakeside Park.
+Kamisuwa holds a firework display almost every evening from mid-July until the end of August at its Lakeside Park.
 Get there early to watch guests from the inns strolling in their yukata robes during sunset.

 One of Japan's most lavish firework displays

 Stop by the sake distilleries lining the road in Kamisuwa and sample some local favorites.
-Masumi Sake is the originator of a strain of koji, or rice yeast, that's now the most widely used koji in the world.
+Masumi Sake is the originator of a strain of kobo, or rice yeast, that's now the most widely used kobo in the world.